 Parental involvement and volunteering are expected at CCA.
 We understand that some parents are able to serve more often than others, but every hybrid family needs to serve on a school committee in some capacity.
 Committees regularly meet at the quarterly parent meeting.
 Parents are encouraged to find additional ways they can make a difference at the school.
 Examples are: Serve additional hours in the classroom, volunteer to teach an elective course during the semester. (e.g.: Art, dance, Math Club, etc.), in the lunchroom or during recess, special events (for example: Medieval Fair, etc.).
-Non-participation will be addressed by the Principal.
+Non-participation will be addressed by the Head of School.
+Please refer to the Infraction Policy.